JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/explanation/generators/probe.md

 CurrentModule = CounterfactualExplanations
 ```

-The `ProbeGenerator` is designed to navigate the trade-offs between costs and robustness in algorithmic recourse. resol \## Description
+The `ProbeGenerator` is designed to navigate the trade-offs between costs and robustness in Algorithmic Recourse (Pawelczyk et al. 2022).

+## Description

 The goal of ProbeGenerator is to find a recourse x’ whose prediction at any point y within some set around x’ belongs to the positive class with probability 1 - r, where r is the recourse invalidation rate.
 It minimizes the gap between the achieved and desired recourse invalidation rates, minimizes recourse costs, and also ensures that the resulting recourse achieves a positive model prediction.